Eirik Berger Abel

 Paper

-I estimate long-run trends in intergenerational mobility in income in Norway during a period that includes World War II and the creation of the welfare state.
-To overcome the challenge of data availability, I digitize and link a novel dataset with more than 16 million observations from tax records between 1924 and 1964 to data on family ties from historical censuses and modern administrative data.
-I show that persistence between fathers and sons in the income percentile rank was high in the early 20th century but decreased substantially for cohorts born between the 1920s and 1940s.
-The convergence of rural and urban areas explains about half of the total fall in persistence.
-First, I link this result to changes in education by using plausibly exogenous variation in the intensity of schooling from a primary school reform, which reduced the gap between cities and rural areas, and find that it significantly decreased persistence.
-Second, I show that the return to education fell considerably over time, particularly at the beginning of World War II.
-Comparing persistence for a set of father-son pairs but using income for the father measured just before and after the occupation of Norway during World War II, I find about 13 percent lower persistence in income percentile ranks.
-These results suggest that equal access to education and low income inequality are two key drivers behind Norway's transition to high mobility.
+I estimate long-run trends in intergenerational mobility in income in Norway for a period that includes World War II and the creation of the welfare state.
+I show that persistence between fathers and sons was high in the early 20th century but decreased substantially for cohorts born between the 1920s and 1940s.
+The convergence of incomes between rural and urban areas explains about half the total fall in persistence.
+First, I relate this result to changes in education by using plausibly exogenous variation in the intensity of schooling from a primary school reform, which reduced the gap between cities and rural areas, and find that it significantly decreased persistence in incomes across generations.
+Second, I show that the returns to education fell dramatically at the beginning of World War II.
+Comparing persistence for a set of father-son pairs but using income for the father measured just before and after this shock, I find that the onset of World War II lowered persistence in income.
+These results suggest that equal access to education and a compressed income distribution are two key drivers behind Norway's transition to high mobility.

 In progress